SocialNerds/Lyrics-Generator/README.md

 # Lyrics Generator with Keras

-This repo contains a samle Lyrics generator.
-This is the source code for this tutorial (GR)
+This repo contains a simle Lyrics generator.
+We create an LSTM model with Keras and train it with some existing lyrics to produce a new song.
+It is the source code for this tutorial (GR)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/AvCwJ9c-JgI/0.jpg)](https://www.youtube.com/watch?v=AvCwJ9c-JgI)